 Strangler’s drummer Jet Black (Born Brian John Duffy) was born on this day, August 26th, in…wait for it…1938!
 Holy Cow!
 Rock on Jet Black, and have an excellent Birthday.
 Favorite Strangler’s Song: “All Roads Lead To Rome.”

-On This Date in 1982: The Stranglers released their nineteenth single, “Golden Brown” from their sixth studio album, La Folie.
-“Golden Brown,” which reached the #2 spot on the U.K. singles chart, is pretty obviously a love song about the pleasurable effects of heroin, if you bother to read the lyrics even casually.
+On This Date, January 11th in 1982: The Stranglers released their nineteenth single, “Golden Brown” from their sixth studio album, La Folie.
+“Golden Brown” — written by keyboardist Dave Greenfield — reached the #2 spot on the U.K. singles chart, is pretty obviously a love song about the pleasurable effects of heroin.
+Just take a casual glance at the lyrics.

 Thanks to The P5 Blogspot For The Tip!

 Hugh Cornwell of The Stranglers was born on this day, August 28th, in 1949!
 Hugh is currently in the process of re-releasing his download-only 2008 album, HOOVERDAM.
 Like all of Cornwell’s dozen or so post-Stranglers‘ solo efforts, HOOVERDAM is quite excellent and recommended listening.
 Favorite Stranglers song: “All Roads Lead To Rome.”